Procellmico/PokemonTest2/README.md

 **Changes:**

+May 31, 2014

+- Added running animations
+- Implemented running for the player

 May 30, 2014

 - Made the images/cell width 16 px instead of 32 px to fix some render issues